violines/rest-bundle/README.md

 ```

 ### How does it work?
-1. Create a PHP Class and add the `@TerryApiBundle\Annotation\Struct` annotation
+1. Create a PHP class and add the `@TerryApiBundle\Annotation\Struct` annotation
-1. Use any property annotations from symfony/serializer or symfony/validator inside your Structs
+1. Use any property annotations from symfony/serializer or symfony/validator inside your struct
-1. Declare a Struct as type of a controller argument
+1. Declare a struct as type of a controller argument
-1. Return an instance of a Struct in the controller
+1. Return an instance of a struct in the controller

 ### Example of a Controller in your project